German auxiliary cruiser Atlantis: Zamzam

 By April, Atlantis had returned to the Atlantic where, on April 17, Rogge mistook the Egyptian liner for a British liner being used as a troop ship or Q-ship.
 She was in fact the former Bibby Liner Leicestershire.
 Atlantis opened fire at a range of 8.4 km.
-The second salvo hit and the wireless room was destroyed.
-202 passengers and about 140 crew were captured.
+The second salvo hit and the wireless room was destroyed; 202 passengers and about 140 members of the crew were captured.
 The passengers included missionaries, ambulance drivers, Fortune magazine editor Charles J.V.
 Murphy, and Life magazine photographer David E. Scherman.
 The Germans let Scherman take photographs.
 They seized most of his films when the prisoners returned to Europe aboard the German blockade runner Dresden, but he smuggled four rolls back to New York.
 The photos later helped the Royal Navy to identify and destroy Atlantis.
 Murphy's account of the incident and Scherman's photos appeared in the 23 June 1941 issue of Life.